 Contributing to a Roth IRA is more tax-efficient than simply investing in a taxable brokerage account.
 The money in the Roth IRA accumulates tax-free and all contributions and earnings can be withdrawn tax-free once you've kept your Roth IRA open for more than five years.
 There is another reason to protect yourself from a Roth and it relates to access to income now and potential tax savings in the future.
 A Roth can take away more income in the short term because you are forced to contribute money after taxes.

+However, if you are looking for an even more tax-efficient way to save for retirement, you may want to consider opening an IRA Gold account.
 With a traditional IRA or 401 (k), on the other hand, the income required to contribute the same maximum amount to the account would be lower, since the account is based on pre-tax income.
 For most of us, securing the opportunity to retire means investing a portion of our income in an IRA, 401 (k), or both, for many years.
 These retirement accounts offer tax relief by not paying taxes on your deposits (which can give your savings greater potential for growth).
 But later on, you'll have to pay income tax when you withdraw money from these accounts after you retire.

 This is an IRS-approved strategy that allows people with high incomes to access the benefits of Roth IRA accounts, which we'll detail later.
 In addition to the differences described above, traditional IRAs and Roth IRAs share a number of common characteristics.
 A Roth IRA can work as a backup account if you save for things beyond retirement, whether for an emergency fund or for future education expenses.
 You need a turnaround time with a Roth IRA because the IRS requires you to open and deposit funds into a Roth account at least five years before withdrawing it when you retire.